huggingface/blog/gemma.md

 | [Llama 2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf)                    | Llama 2 license | ✅               | 2T                        | 54.32                |
 | [Gemma 2B](https://huggingface.co/google/gemma-2b)                               |                 | ✅               | 2T                        | 46.51                |

 Gemma 7B is a really strong model, with performance comparable to the best models in the 7B weight, including Mistral 7B.
 Gemma 2B is an interesting model for its size, but it doesn’t score as high in the leaderboard as the best capable models with a similar size, such as Phi 2.
 We are looking forward to receiving feedback from the community about real-world usage!

-Recall that the LLM Leaderboard is especially useful for measuring the quality of pretrained models and not so much the chat ones.
-For the Chat ones, we encourage running other benchmarks such as MT Bench, EQ Bench, and the lmsys Arena!
+Recall that the LLM Leaderboard is especially useful for measuring the quality of pretrained models and not so much of the chat ones.
+We encourage running other benchmarks such as MT Bench, EQ Bench, and the lmsys Arena for the Chat ones!

 ### Prompt format

 The base models have no prompt format.
 Like other base models, they can be used to continue an input sequence with a plausible continuation or for zero-shot/few-shot inference.
-They are also a great foundation for fine-tuning on your own use case.
+They are also a great foundation for fine-tuning on your own use cases.
 The Instruct versions have a very simple conversation structure:

 ```xml
 <start_of_turn>user